Parallel Programming in C#: Different Use Cases

 3. Data Processing with PLINQ

-PLINQ in C# is really helpful when you need to process a lot of data at the time.
-This is because PLINQ supports processing of LINQ queries.
+PLINQ in C# is really helpful when you need to process a lot of data at the same time.
+This is because PLINQ supports the processing of LINQ queries.
 PLINQ is very useful for handling data sets.
-It makes things easier by taking care of the threads for you so you do not have to worry about managing them yourself in.NET.
-PLINQ is a tool for parallel processing, in.NET.
+It makes things easier by taking care of the threads for you, so you do not have to worry about managing them yourself in.NET.
+PLINQ is a tool for parallel processing in.NET.

 Example: Parallel Processing of a Large Dataset